dcunited001/dcunited001.github.io/_posts/2017-11-01-nonlinear-time-series-hyperspectra-dirichlet-energy-and-stochastic-calculus.md

   - mode: a base component of a vector in a tensor (there's a better definition)
-  - free algebra: the simplest construction of a non/multi/linear system where there are no constraints in place
+  - free algebra: the simplest construction of a non/multi/linear system where there are no constraints in place ... (the only constraints are those imposed on (a) universal algebra)
     - (does this work for non-linear systems or only as a component of non-linear systems)
     - or is the notion of an algebra (specifying tensor product